queryluke/masseffect-5e-data/text/en/bestiary/eclipse-vanguard.md

         As a bonus action, the vanguard can activate its Tech Armor.
 It immediately gains 10 temporary hit points.
 While the vanguard has at least 1 of these temporary hit points remaining, it has +2 AC.
+    powercasting:
+      name: Powercasting
+      text: >-
+        The eclipse vanguard is a 6th-level powercaster.
+Its powercasting ability is Charisma (power save DC 12, +4 to hit with powers).
+The eclipse vanguard has the following powers:
   actions:
     multiattack:
       name: Multiattack